 The County provides medical and dental benefits to eligible retirees.
-The County pays \$500 of the monthly contribution for the individual medical coverage for retirees age 50 with 25 years of service at retirement.
+Effective January 1, 2021, the County pays \$500 of the monthly contribution for the individual medical coverage for retirees; age 50 with 25 years of service at retirement, have been enrolled in the County health insurance program at retirement and at least four years immediately preceding, and not eligible for Medicare at time of retirement.
 The retiree pays the remainder of the individual contribution and 100% of the contribution for medical dependent coverage and dental coverage.
 All eligible retirees receive a subsidy at age 65 and older equal to the Plan F Medicare supplement premium.
-All active employees who retire directly from the County and meet the eligibility criteria may participate.
+Employees who qualified for original Level 1 benefits at December 31, 2020 still qualify for the benefits retiring after January 1, 2021.